Harvard Astrochemist Karin Öberg was featured in the 13 Sep issue of Chemical & Engineering News.

 Each year the subdivision recognizes an outstanding Ph.D. thesis from within the preceding two calendar years.
 Applications are due around March 1.
-The winner will receive a $500 prize, an invitation to give a talk at the fall ACS meeting, a $500 travel award provided by ACS Earth and Space Chemistry to attend the fall ACS meeting, and a certificate.
+The winner will receive a $500 prize, an invitation to give a talk at the Fall ACS meeting, and a $500 travel award provided by ACS Earth and Space Chemistry to attend the Fall ACS meeting.
 The recipient and nominators must be members of the Astrochemistry Subdivision, and the Ph.D. must be conferred by the deadline.
 The 2021 recipient of the award is Dr. Danna Qasim, currently a Postdoctoral Research Scientist at NASA-Goddard Space Flight Center.

-For students interested in pursuing graduate work, postdoctoral opportunities, and summer interships (even at NASA installations) within the multidisciplinary field of astrochemistry, this is a (ever-changing) listing of academic faculty and NASA researchers who are interested in astrochemistry.
+For students interested in contacting astrochemistry practitioners, this is a (ever-changing) listing of academic faculty and NASA researchers who work in the field.